R Shiny Example Web App

 ## Creating the web application

-R Shiny needs two scripts, `server.R` and `ui.R`, which should be under `resources/home/dnanexus/my_app/`.
+R Shiny needs two scripts, `server.R` and `ui.R`.
+Place them under `resources/home/dnanexus/my_app/`.
 When a job starts based on this applet, the `resources` directory is copied onto the worker, and since the `~/` path on the worker is `/home/dnanexus`, that means you have `~/my_app` with those two scripts inside.

 From the main applet script `code.sh`, start shiny pointing to `~/my_app`, serving its mini-application on port 443.